mariusandra/pigeon-maps/README.md

 - Slide when dragging and letting go
 - Event handling (clicks, etc)
 - Double click and double tap zooming
+- Option to block dragging with one finger and mouse wheel scrolling without holding meta key
+- Enable/disable touch and mouse events as needed - you could make a 100% static server rendered react map
+- Support for 100% width/height containers

 Missing:
 - Double tap and then swipe touch zooming